 When a trans person is not “out” about being trans in their social circles (with friends, employers, colleagues).
 There are many different levels of being stealth, but in some cases a trans person may need to end contact with those who once knew them as their assigned at birth sex, move to new locations, or get a new job.
 These changes are significant, and may be due to personal reasons or based on physical, cognitive and/or emotional safety.

-A person who has romantic or sexual attractions to people of another gender.
+A person who is attracted to people of the opposite gender.

 The practice of making a symbolic effort towards involving an underrepresented group of individuals under the guise of inclusivity or equality, and is often seen within a group, committee, organization, or workplace.
 The action itself or the type of involvement of the underrepresented is limited, and the false appearance of inclusivity or equality can then be used to promote a false appearance that hides deeper systemic issues within the organization.

-Umbrella terms that describe people with diverse gender identities and gender expressions that do not conform to stereotypical ideas about what it means to be a girl/woman or boy/man in society.
+An umbrella term referring to people whose gender identities differ from the sex they were assigned at birth.
 “Trans” can mean transcending beyond, existing between, or crossing over the gender spectrum.
-It includes but is not limited to people who identify as transgender, transsexual, cross-dressers or gender non-conforming (gender variant or gender-queer).
+It includes but is not limited to people who identify as transgender, transsexual, non-binary or gender non-conforming (gender variant or genderqueer).